 24 Wardour Street Chinatown London, W1D 6QJ, https://www.bubblewrapwaffle.com

-What do you get if you combine a macaron and ice cream?
+I was looking for a macaron delivery near me and ice cream the other day, my two favorite desserts after a long day at work.
+Now let me ask you a question, what do you get if you combine a macaron and ice cream?
 You get a Yolkin!
 Yolkin started their life as a street food trader and slowly have made a name of themselves selling their unique take on an ice cream sandwiches.
 What makes them so unusual you ask?
 Well, instead of biscuits they use macaroon shells and instead of your bog standard icecream Sammie, the owner, has come up with some unique flavour combos like you wouldn’t believe.
 The story goes that she always had leftover yolks when baking with her daughter and thus her egg yolk ice cream was born.
 Thankfully that’s just one of the flavours you’ll find in her catalogue of many unique combinations and in particular I’d highly recommend the blueberry cheesecake!
 Some seriously photogenic desserts.

 24 Rupert St, London W1D 6DQ, https://yolkin.co.uk